bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Rain
+- Cloudy
 - 95% humidity
 - 5 mph wind
-- 100% cloud cover
+- 76% cloud cover
 - 42 AQI 🟩
 - 0.39 inches of rain in the past 24 hours
 - 0.58 inches of rain expected in the next 72 hours